plastiq-it/aast-laravel/README.md

 - Add filter option on `is_active` in wordpress page
 - Add wildcard search on name filter in API or in wordpress page ...
+- Or any other idea you could come up with

 You can be creative and expand functionality as long as requirements are met.